Enoch Powell: Political beliefs

 Powell accepted an invitation to appear on David Frost's evening television programme on 3 January 1969.
 Frost asked Powell whether or not he was a racialist, to which Powell replied:

-During the 1970 election, Tony Benn declared in a speech that Powell's approach to immigration was 'evil', and said "The flag of racialism which has been hoisted in Wolverhampton is beginning to look like the one that fluttered over Dachau and Belsen."
-In response, when a television reporter told Powell at a meeting of Benn's comments, he snatched the microphone and replied "All I will say is that for myself, in 1939 I voluntarily returned from Australia to this country, to serve as a private soldier against Germany and Nazism.
+During the 1970 election, Tony Benn declared in a speech that Powell's approach to immigration was "evil": "The flag of racialism which has been hoisted in Wolverhampton is beginning to look like the one that fluttered over Dachau and Belsen."
+In response, when a television reporter told Powell at a meeting of Benn's comments, Powell snatched the microphone and replied: "All I will say is that for myself, in 1939 I voluntarily returned from Australia to this country, to serve as a private soldier against Germany and Nazism.
 I am the same man today."
 Similarly, Powell responded to student hecklers at a speech in Cardiff: "I hope those who shouted 'Fascist' and 'Nazi' are aware that before they were born I was fighting against Fascism and Nazism."

-In November 1968, Powell also suggested that the problems that would be caused if there were a large influx of Germans or Russians into the UK "would be as serious – and in some respects more serious – than could follow from the introduction of a similar number of West Indies or Pakistanis".
+In November 1968 Powell also suggested that the problems that would be caused if there were a large influx of Germans or Russians into Britain "would be as serious – and in some respects more serious – than could follow from the introduction of a similar number of West Indies or Pakistanis".

-Powell said his views were neither genetic nor eugenic, and that he never arranged his fellow men on a merit according to their origins.
+Powell said his views were neither genetic nor eugenic and that he never arranged his fellow men on a merit according to their origins.

 Powell said in a 1964 speech:

-In a speech in November 1968 he said:
+In a speech in November 1968, he said:

-In 1944, when Powell was visiting Poona with another member of the Joint Intelligence Committee, an Indian, General (later Field Marshal) K. M. Cariappa, he refused to stay at the Byculla club once it became clear that Cariappa as an Indian would not be allowed to stay there.
+In 1944, when Powell was visiting Poona with another member of the Joint Intelligence Committee, an Indian, Lieutenant-Colonel (later Field Marshal) K. M. Cariappa, he refused to stay at the Byculla Club once it became clear that Cariappa, as an Indian, would not be allowed to stay there.
 Close friends also recall that Powell took great pleasure in speaking Urdu when dining at Indian restaurants.

 Nevertheless, Powell's nationalism and accusations of racialism sometimes trod a fine line.
-In 1996, BBC journalist Michael Cockerell asked him about the language he used in the "Rivers of Blood" speech, arguing that it could be used by self-proclaimed racialists against non-whites.
+In 1996 the BBC journalist Michael Cockerell asked him about the language he used in the "Rivers of Blood" speech, arguing that it could be used by self-proclaimed racialists against non-whites.
 In defence of the language he used in the speech, Powell replied:

 Powell further went on to say that "it's not impossible but it's difficult, for a non-white person to be British."

 Victoria Honeyman, Lecturer in Politics at the University of Leeds in England, wrote of Powell's beliefs on immigration: